 Curious to find out their beauty secrets?
 Read on:

-To make these paints, the Egyptians powdered the minerals on a palette and then, they mixed them with a substance (probably derived from animal fats) that would make them adhere to the eyes better.
+To make these paints, the Egyptians powdered the minerals on a palette and then mixed them with a substance (probably derived from animal fats) that would make them adhere to the eyes better.
 To apply these paints they used either their fingertips or little sticks made of wood, bone or ivory.

 The Egyptians loved strong scents and made lots of perfumes using ingredients like myrrh, cinnamon, cassia, chamomile, lavender, peppermint, lily, cedar, aloe, rosemary, rose, olive oil and almond oil blended with animal fats and oils.

-The Egyptians knew several ways to make perfumes.
+They knew several ways to make perfumes.
 A common method was enfleurage: flowers, roots or resins were soaked in layers of fat to create creams and pomades.
 These were worn in the shape of a cone on top of their heads and would melt throughout the day, running down their faces and necks, scenting them.

 Another popular method was called maceration.
 Basically, they would heat fats or oils to a temperature of 65 degrees Celsius.
 Then, they would add flowers, herbs or fruits to it.
 Finally, the mixture was sieved and, once cooled, shaped into cones or balls.